-Any cat owner can tell you the worst part of traveling is leaving your precious kitty home without you.
+Any cat parent can tell you the worst part of traveling is leaving your precious kitty home without you.

 It makes us nervous and anxious because we think of all the things that could go wrong, and we imagine our cats meowing sadly without their favorite humans around to cuddle.
 It makes it hard for us to enjoy our trip.

 But there are some things we can do as cat parents to reduce our own anxiety while our fur babies aren’t with us.
 Here are some tips for relaxing on vacation while your cat is at home.